 Cypros Pharmaceutical Corporation (the "Company") was incorporated in San Diego, California on November 2, 1990.
 The Company develops and markets acute-care, hospital-based products.
 The Company is currently marketing Glofil and Inulin, two injectable renal diagnostic products.
-The Company's pre-clinical and clinical development programs focus on cytoprotective drugs designed to reduce ischemia (low blood flow) induced tissue damage in acute-care settings.
+The Company's preclinical and clinical development programs focus on cytoprotective drugs designed to reduce ischemia (low blood flow) induced tissue damage in acute-care settings.
 The Company's two clinical programs are currently in six Phase II trials, which include four for CPC-111 (acute complications of angioplasty, coronary artery bypass grafting surgery, congestive heart failure and sickle cell anemia crises), and two for CPC-211 (stroke and head injury).
 Through July 31, 1995, the Company was considered to be in the development stage.

-On August 9, 1995, the Company acquired two businesses, including (i) the New Drug Application for Glofil and finished goods inventory of Glofil on hand at the time of closing from Iso-Tex Diagnostics, Inc., a Texas corporation, (the "Glofil Acquisition") and (ii) the New Drug Application for Inulin and the raw material and finished goods inventory of Inulin on hand at the time of closing from Iso-Tex Diagnostics "B", Inc. ("ITDB"), a Texas corporation (the "Inulin Acquisition").
-The Glofil Acquisition was accomplished in an arms' length negotiation through a purchase of assets and the Inulin Acquisition was accomplished through a merger of ITDB with and into the Company (the "Merger").
+On August 9, 1995, the Company acquired two businesses, including (i) the New Drug Application for Glofil and finished goods inventory of Glofil on hand at the time of closing from $% \left(1\right) =\left(1\right) +\left(1$ Iso-Tex Diagnostics, Inc., a Texas corporation, (the "Glofil Acquisition") and (ii) the New Drug Application for Inulin and the raw material and finished goods inventory of Inulin on hand at the time of closing from Iso-Tex Diagnostics "B", Inc. ("ITDB"), a Texas corporation (the "Inulin Acquisition").
+Glofil Acquisition was accomplished in an arms' length negotiation through a purchase of assets and the Inulin Acquisition was accomplished through a merger of ITDB with and into the Company (the "Merger").
 The total purchase price was \$3,149,880, of which \$1,582,215 in cash and 169,231 newly issued shares of restricted common stock of the Company (the "Restricted Shares") were paid at closing.
 The Company used its working capital to make the cash payments for the acquisitions at closing.
 Both acquisitions were accounted for using the purchase method and, accordingly, the financial statements include the operations of the businesses from the date of acquisition.

 As part of the Glofil Acquisition, the Company made an additional cash payment of \$200,000 on January 15, 1996 and a final cash payment of \$200,000 on August 9, 1996.
 As part of the Inulin Acquisition, the Company has agreed to register the Restricted Shares, upon the request of the sole stockholder of ITDB, at any time after one year from the date of closing and if the registration statement has not become effective within 90 days of the date of the holder's request, the Company is obligated to repurchase the Restricted Shares at their market value based upon the closing bid price of the Company's common stock on such date.
-As a result of the acquisitions of Glofil and Inulin, the Company commenced product sales and is therefore an operating company.
-1. Organization and Summary of Significant Accounting Policies
+[If the holder requests the Company to Register the Restricted Shares, then the Company intends to and has the ability to register them within 90 days of such request.]
+As a result of the acquisitions of Glofil and Inulin, the Company commended product sales and is therefore an operating company.